Vectorized/solady/docs/utils/datetimelib.md

 Returns the number of days since 1970-01-01 from (`year`,`month`,`day`).
 See: https://howardhinnant.github.io/date_algorithms.html
 Note: Inputs outside the supported ranges result in undefined behavior.
-Use {isSupportedDate} to check if the inputs are supported.
+Use `isSupportedDate` to check if the inputs are supported.

 ### epochDayToDate(uint256)